2020 United States presidential election in Tennessee

 Per exit polls by the Associated Press, Trump's strength in Tennessee came from a 69% showing among Southern whites, who made up 84% of the electorate.
 Similarly, Trump carried white born-again/Evangelical Christians by 86%–12%.
 The state of Tennessee is entirely covered in the Bible Belt.
-The only strength Biden showed was 88% of African-American voters.
+The only strength Biden showed was with 88% of African-American voters.
 65% of voters opposed removing Confederate statues from public places in Tennessee, and these voters backed Trump by 83%–15%.